 - Shortness of breath

 - A cough

-Pleural effusion is first treated by using a catheter, a tube that drains the excess fluid from the body.
+Pleural effusion is typically first treated by using a catheter, a tube that drains the excess fluid from the body.
 Recurrence is common, though, and may require other treatment techniques.
-Pleurodesis is typically performed on patients with symptomatic, rapidly recurring pleural effusions.
+Pleurodesis is commonly performed on patients with symptomatic, rapidly recurring pleural effusions.
 The pleural space is sealed during pleurodesis to eliminate fluid buildup.
 Your doctor injects a chemical agent into the chest to inflame the membranes around the lung, which causes them to join together.
-Three chemical agents are commonly used: doxycycline, bleomycin and talc.
+Three chemical agents are often used: doxycycline, bleomycin and talc.